GfellerLab/MixTCRviz/README.md

 ## Optional parameters:

 Below are some of the most comonly used parameters.
-Full documentation about pther parameters is available in the R package.
+Full documentation about other parameters is available in the R package.

  - output.path: name of the output directory (if not already existing, it will be created).
 If existing the files with the same name will be overwritten.